Careers and IAG

 - Taking a GAP year

-Applications to university are made through UCAS (Universities and Colleges Admissions Service) at www.ucas.com and students will be prepared and guided through this process by PD lessons and individual appointments.
+Applications to university are made through UCAS (Universities and Colleges Admissions Service) at www.ucas.com and students will be prepared and guided through this process by careers lessons, the tutor time programme and individual appointments with our UCAS adviser.

 Those not applying to university will follow an apprenticeship and employment skills programme during PD lessons that will provide them with relevant information and develop essential skills.

 Students need to take some time to consider the choices ahead of them, the type of life they want in the future and the career they are looking for.

 All students are registered on Unifrog (https://www.unifrog.org/) This is an excellent careers platform that allows them to research and prepare for life after sixth form.
 It is also how we collate their personal statements and references.
 Parents and carers can view their son's or daughter's progress and help them with this.

 Applications (for whatever the chosen route for after the Sixth Form) will need to reflect a student in the best possible light.
 Examination success is very important, but it is not everything!
 During the Sixth Form students will be building up the skills, qualities and experiences that we hope will make them ‘stand out from the crowd’ and give them the best opportunities for the future.